marawan1805/React-Native-Light-Dark-Starter/README.md

     const { theme } = useContext(ThemeContext);
     let activeColors = colors[theme.mode];

 Then we style our component using "activeColors".
-For example, let's say you want to set the background color of my screen to the dark/light (according to what the user chooses).
+For example, let's say you want to set the background color of a screen to the dark/light (according to what the user chooses).
 First, in Theme.js, you can set the different colors for each mode, for example:

     ...
     light: {